martygubar/bds-getting-started/lab-create-edge/create-edge.md

 # review the generated file and ensure the ips match the customer IPs
 cat customerhosts

-# Return bastion, copy the file and update /etc/hosts
+# Return edge node, copy the file and update /etc/hosts
 exit
 exit
 scp myclustun0:customerhosts ~opc